helix-editor/helix/book/src/languages.md

 Additionnaly, entries in `file-types` are matched accoding to different strategies, in the following order :

-1. File name is an exact match
+1. File name is an exact match -- example: `.zshrc`
-2. File extension is an exact match
+2. File extension is an exact match -- example: `toml`
-3. File path contains the value as a suffix
+3. File path contains the value as a suffix -- example: `.git/config`

 ### Language Server configuration